 If you like what you hear, then consider the following tips during your first appointment or consultation when moving forward:

 1. During the session, find out if the therapist is devoted to helping you improve the quality of your life.
-Do they have experience helping their clients develop better life skills including enhanced communication, better problem solving and conflict resolution, identifying short and long-term goals and offer different perspectives and insights?
+Do they have experience helping their clients develop better life skills including enhanced communication, better problem-solving and conflict resolution, identifying short and long-term goals, and offering different perspectives and insights?

 3. Do you trust the person across from you?
 Do you feel understood?
 Do you believe that they can help you?
 Research also shows that therapists who have these qualities tend to help their clients achieve better outcomes.

 4. A therapist who has had their own therapy has much more credibility than one who hasn’t.
 Ask when in their life they sought their own therapy and also, what inspired them to decide to become a therapist themselves.

 5. An effective therapist places a great emphasis on obtaining a good personal history both at the beginning of therapy.
 Early experiences in life can often have an impact on the current issues we are facing.
 Is your therapist interested in your personal history?
 You don’t need to necessarily dwell on it, but it is often a great idea to at least get a picture of where you came from.